 I am a housecleaner in Ithaca NY.
 Much of my free time is spent creating and trying to share what I do with the world.
 I have no training or education.
 Though I have been unable to find space in art-venues or galleries, I am constantly creating and seeking to challenge myself in new ways.

-Perhaps someday, the creative community will value passion over money or education.
-If not, I hope my work will exist in some form as an examination of the human condition and my personal experience.
+I hope my work will exist in some form as an examination of the human condition and my personal experience.
 I seek to show my passion for exploring & interpreting the beautiful and real lines of cause and effect which run quietly throughout our daily lives.
 Most of all, I seek to build a connection to the world with my work.
 Though I know the outlook for someone like me is bleak, I yearn for the opportunity.